stg-tud/apsa/2019/2-Java-Bytecode/Exercise/Task.md

 For further details regarding the development of static analysis using OPAL see the OPAL tutorial.

-## Exercise: Security Checks in Private or Final Methods
+## Security Checks in Private or Final Methods

 Develop an analysis that finds violations of the following rule taken from The CERT Oracle Secure Coding Standard for Java: